 Performance of Small-Fruited Pumpkin Cultivars in Maine

-A small-fruited (2-4 lb) or “pie” type pumpkin variety trial was established in the spring of 2009 at Highmoor Farm in Monmouth, ME.
+A small-fruited (2-4 lb.) or “pie” type pumpkin variety trial was established in the spring of 2009 at Highmoor Farm in Monmouth, ME.
 Three replications of seven varieties were direct-seeded on 18 June through black plastic mulch.
 Plots were 18 feet long with three feet between plants and six feet between rows.
 All fertilizer was applied according to soil test recommendations and incorporated prior to mulch application and seeding.
-Fruit were harvested on 18 September.
+Fruit was harvested on 18 September.
 Top performing varieties in terms of yield per plot included ‘Chucky’, ‘Small Sugar’, and ‘Field Trip’.
 ‘Fall Splendor’ produced the largest fruit in the trial, followed by ‘Winter Luxury’ and ‘Mystic Plus’.
 ‘Field Trip’ and ‘Fall Splendor’ had the highest stem quality in the trial and ‘Field Trip’, ‘Mystic Plus’ and ‘Fall Splendor’ were rated highest for exterior color and ribbing.
-The results of this trial suggest that ‘Field Trip’, ‘Mystic Plus’ and ‘Fall Splendor’ offer very high quality fruit with acceptable yields for pie-type pumpkins, while ‘Chucky’ offers acceptable fruit quality and very high yields.
+The results of this trial suggest that ‘Field Trip’, ‘Mystic Plus’ and ‘Fall Splendor’ offer very high-quality fruit with acceptable yields for pie-type pumpkins, while ‘Chucky’ offers acceptable fruit quality and very high yields.

 Pumpkins are an important crop to small and diversified farmers in New England, providing substantial profit potential for the fall and Halloween markets.
-Although large (10-30 lb) Jack O’Lantern types tend to dominate the market, there is also strong demand for smaller (2-5 lb) “pie” type fruit, both for their more compact size and for their perceived flesh quality for pie filling.
+Although large (10-30 lb.)
+Jack O’Lantern types tend to dominate the market, there is also strong demand for smaller (2-5 lb.) “pie” type fruit, both for their more compact size and for their perceived flesh quality for pie filling.
 This demand appears to be increasing as interest in locally produced food increases.
-Several new small-fruited pumpkin varieties have recently been introduced, and there has been interest in re-evaluating heirloom varieties to increase the diversity of pumpkins available to consumers.
+Several new small-fruited pumpkin varieties have recently been introduced, and there has been an interest in re-evaluating heirloom varieties to increase the diversity of pumpkins available to consumers.

 Materials and Methods

-Results & Discussion
+Results and Discussion

 The variety ‘Chucky’ produced significantly more fruit than any other variety in the trial, with the exception of ‘Small Sugar’ (Table 1).
 There were no significant differences in fruit number per plot among the other varieties, although the range was considerable.
 ‘Fall Splendor’ and ‘Winter Luxury’ produced the largest fruit in the trial by weight, followed by ‘Mystic Plus’ and ‘Field Trip’.
 ‘Chucky’ and ‘Baby Pam’ produced the smallest fruit.
 Fruit height and diameter data indicate that ‘Field Trip’ was the widest variety, with the most flattened-shape, typically associated with pie-type pumpkins.
 ‘Baby Pam’ and ‘Mystic Plus’ also had more flattened shapes, while ‘Winter Luxury’ and ‘Fall Splendor’ tended to be more rounded.
 Long stems are considered an important quality attribute for pumpkins, despite the fact that they tend to break and can injure fruit during transport and storage.
-‘Field Trip’ and ‘Fall Splendor’ had the longest stems in the trial, with ‘Small Sugar’, ‘Baby Pam’ and ‘Chucky’ having the shortest stems, although the latter were not significantly different from ‘Winter Luxury’ and ‘Mystic Plus’.
+‘Field Trip’ and ‘Fall Splendor’ had the longest stems in the trial, with ‘Small Sugar’, ‘Baby Pam’ and ‘Chucky’ having the shortest stems, although the latter was not significantly different from ‘Winter Luxury’ and ‘Mystic Plus’.

 Fruit quality parameters were rated on a 1 to 5 scale with 5 being the darkest, deepest and/or generally the most desirable.
 ‘Mystic Plus’, ‘Field Trip’, and ‘Fall Splendor’ were rated highest for exterior color, maturing to a uniform, deep orange.
 ‘Baby Pam’ and ‘Winter Luxury’ were the lightest colored varieties in the trial.
 ‘Winter Luxury’, an heirloom variety, had a whitish russeting covering much of the fruit.
 ‘Field Trip’ and ‘Fall Splendor’ were rated highest for ribbing, i.e. they had the deepest sutures on the fruit, which we considered to be a desirable trait.
 ‘Winter Luxury’ had the least noticeable ribbing.
 Taking all visual parameters into account, the overall highest rated varieties were ‘Field Trip’, ‘Mystic Plus’, and ‘Fall Splendor’.
 ‘Chucky’ and ‘Baby Pam’ also rated well overall, while ‘Small Sugar’ and ‘Winter Luxury’ were given the lowest overall visual ratings.
 Processed (cooked) interior flesh color was also evaluated (Figure 2, data not shown).
 The darkest color tended to be the most preferred, leading to ‘Winter Luxury’, ‘Baby Pam’ and ‘Mystic Plus’ receiving higher interior color ratings than other varieties.

-The results of this trial suggest that the varieties ‘Field Trip’, ‘Mystic Plus’ and ‘Fall Splendor’ offer very high quality fruit with acceptable yields for small-fruited pumpkins.
+The results of this trial suggest that the varieties ‘Field Trip’, ‘Mystic Plus’ and ‘Fall Splendor’ offer very high-quality fruit with acceptable yields for small-fruited pumpkins.
 ‘Chucky’ offers very high yields of smaller fruit with acceptable fruit quality.
 ‘Baby Pam” and ‘Winter Luxury’ rated relatively low for yield and visual appeal in this trial, but appear to have good qualities for processing.